xiboon/moosical/README.md

 - [ ] comments and ratings for songs/albums (maybe)
 - [ ] favorites for artists/songs/albums
 - [x] handle lack of api tokens
-- [ ] an api to generate queue's based on user's listening preferences (possibly using markov chains)
+- [x] an api to generate queue's based on user's listening preferences
-- [x] (exporting not done yet) a way to import/export playlists from/to other services
+- [x] a way to import/export playlists from/to other services
 - [ ] artist/album descriptions and reviews from various sources
 - [x] ffmpeg streaming instead of waiting for the whole file to transcode
 - [ ] custom daily mixes for users